zacharyehren/hangman/README.md

 ## Extensions

 In addition to regular gameplay, the user can log in to keep track of their stats (wins, losses, total games played, win average).
 This data is saved to a `sqlite3` database on the [hangman-api](https://github.com/zacharyehren/hangman-api).
-Their stats can then be viewed on the view labeled "Yer Plunder".
+Their stats can then be looked up under the view labeled "Yer Plunder".